 QUOTES-Market analysts react to US, British strikes against Houthis in Yemen

-Jan 12 (Reuters) - The United States and Britain launched strikes from the air and sea against Houthi military targets in Yemen in response to the movement's attacks on ships in the Red Sea, a dramatic escalation of the Israel-Hamas war in Gaza.
+Jan 12 (Reuters) - The United States and Britain launched strikes from the air and sea against Houthi military targets in Yemen in response to the movement's attacks on ships in the Red Sea, an escalation of the Israel-Hamas war in Gaza.

+Oil rose 2% on concerns about the potential impact a broader conflict in the Middle East could have on oil supplies from the region, especially those moving through the critical Straits of Hormuz.

 Comments from investors and analysts: